MartaKliuchnik/hospital-appointment-scheduler/README.md

 ```
 {
     "message": "User role update failed."
 }
 ```

 Status Code: **401 Unauthorized**

 Description: This status code is used when a user must authenticate themselves to access the requested resource.
 It indicates that authentication is required.

 ```
 {
     "message": "Authentication required."
 }
 ```

 Status Code: **403 Forbidden**

 Description: Only authorized users with the required admin privileges are permitted to update client role.

 ```
 {
-  "error": "Access denied."
+    "message": "Access denied.
+Admin privileges required."
 }
 ```